 - advise on matters of collective worship in county schools and religious education (RE) in line with the agreed syllabus.
 This includes methods of teaching, choice of materials and training for teachers;

-The Surrey Agreed Syllabus for Religious Education was developed between October 2016 and May 2017 and became the statutory syllabus for RE in all Surrey schools (maintained and voluntary controlled) from 1 September 2017.
-The syllabus has to be revised every five years by statute and will therefore be revised again in 2022.
-Please click on the Agreed Syllabus to access the main syllabus and resources website.
+The locally agreed syllabus was developed between July 2021 and May 2023 and became the statutory syllabus for RE in all Surrey schools (maintained and voluntary controlled) from 1 September 2023.
+The syllabus has to be revised every five years by statute and will therefore be revised again in 2028.
+Additional non-statutory resources supporting the units of work can be accessed via tabs on the locally agreed syllabus page.
+These are freely available for all schools using the syllabus.

 All schools are now required by Ofsted to publish their school's curriculum, which includes RE, on their school website.
-SACRE's good practice guide for RE on websites, and other guidance, can be found on the Surrey SACRE support page.
-Please note that RE is statutory for all pupils in all schools (subject to parental withdrawal) and that secondary schools, including Academies and Free Schools, should publish how they are meeting the requirement for statutory RE at KS4 if it is not delivered through the GCSE curriculum.
+SACRE's good practice guide for RE on websites, and other guidance, can be found on the Surrey SACRE page (subject to parental withdrawal) and that secondary schools, including Academies and Free Schools, should publish how they are meeting the requirement for statutory RE at KS4 if it is not delivered through the GCSE curriculum.

 RE in Academies and Free Schools

-The Funding Agreement for an Academy without a religious designation states that it must arrange for RE to be given to all pupils in accordance with the requirements for agreed syllabuses (as set out in section 375(3) of the Education Act 1996 and paragraph (5) of Schedule 19 to the School Standards and Framework Act 1998.)
+The Funding Agreement for an Academy or Free School without a religious designation states that it must arrange for RE to be given to all pupils in accordance with the requirements for agreed syllabuses (as set out in section 375(3) of the Education Act 1996 and paragraph (5) of Schedule 19 to the School Standards and Framework Act 1998.)
 This means a syllabus that reflects that the religious traditions in Great Britain are, in the main, Christian whilst taking account of the teaching and practices of the other principal religions represented in Great Britain.
-It also means that an Academy without a religious designation must not provide an RE syllabus to pupils by means of any catechism or formulary which is distinctive of any particular religious denomination.
-Academies are free to follow the locally agreed syllabus if they choose or they can choose another from a different Local Authority area.